A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Observations and Selection Criteria

-We also added two sources that did not pass our cuts from P48 photometry alone (due to sparse ZTF observations) but did pass when taking observations from other facilities into account: AT\,2018cow and SN\,2019aajs.
-The latter is a Type~Ibn SN that received extensive follow-up observations.\footnote{Two rapidly evolving Type~Icn SNe, SN\,2019hgp \citep{Bruch2019_Icn,GalYam2021_Icn} and SN\,2021csp \citep{Perley2021_Icn_disc,Perley2021_Icn_class}, do not pass our cuts: SN\,2019hgp had too long a duration, and SN\,2021csp occurred outside the date range we considered.}
+\edit1{Our requirement of multi-band photometry (Step 4) excludes some known rapidly evolving transients, including AT2018cow itself (which was only observed by ZTF in the $r$-band filter for the first month), the Type~IIb SN\,2018jak \citep{Perley2020_BTS}, and the Type~Ibn SN\,2019aajs (Kool et al. in prep).
+In addition, two rapidly evolving Type~Icn SNe, SN\,2019hgp \citep{Bruch2019_Icn,GalYam2021_Icn} and SN\,2021csp \citep{Perley2021_Icn_disc,Perley2021_Icn_class}, do not pass our cuts: SN\,2019hgp had too long a duration, and SN\,2021csp occurred outside the date range we considered.
+Our goal is to provide a systematically selected sample of well-observed objects, not a fully complete sample of rapidly evolving transients in ZTF.}